 About The Inn at Lynden

-And, now you can reside there, in comfort and style, while enjoying truly historic hospitality.
+And, now you can reside there too, in comfort and style, while enjoying truly historic hospitality.

-In renovating and re-imagining the Waples Mercantile Building we sought to honor the historical tradition of the building as the center for all things commerce and community.
+In renovating and re-imagining the Waples Mercantile Building we sought to honor the historical tradition of the building as the center for all things commerce and community focused.

-To help you experience all of Lynden's charms, you are welcome to borrow one of our complimentary bikes to tool around town and explore all it has to offer.
-With its Dutch heritage, diverse shopping, and steady slate of annual community events, Lynden has plenty to do and see.
+To help you experience the charm and diversity of Lynden, we invite you to borrow one of our complimentary bikes to tool around town.
+With its Dutch heritage, diverse shopping and steady slate of annual community events, Lynden has lots to offer visitors.
 The roads are generous and flat, ideal for biking (or walking!) around town.
-Or, if you’re more adventurous, bring your own bike and explore the scenic surrounding farmlands.
-We’d be happy to store your bike overnight – ask us about our Bicycle Valet Service.
+Ask for a biking map at reception, and be sure to include an ice cream stop at Edaleen Dairy on your ride.
+If you prefer, bring your own bike and explore the verdant farmland in Lynden.
+We will gladly store your bike overnight – ask us about our Bicycle Valet Service.